 This specification defines features used by both Relying Parties and OpenID Providers that choose to implement Dynamic Client Registration.
 All of these Relying Parties and OpenID Providers MUST implement the features that are listed in this specification as being "REQUIRED" or are described with a "MUST".

-As of the time of this writing, this specification is compatible with the current version of OAuth 2.0 Dynamic Client Registration Protocol (Richer, J., Jones, M., Bradley, J., Machulak, M., and P. Hunt, “OAuth 2.0 Dynamic Client Registration Protocol,” August 2014.)
-[I-D.ietf-oauth-dyn-reg], draft -20.
-The Dynamic Client Registration work is still ongoing at the IETF and changes may or may not be made there that cause it to diverge from this specification during the standardization process.

-Implementations wanting to support additional operations defined in OAuth 2.0 Dynamic Client Registration Management Protocol (Richer, J., Jones, M., Bradley, J., and M. Machulak, “OAuth 2.0 Dynamic Client Registration Management Protocol,” August 2014.)
-[I-D.ietf-oauth-dyn-reg-management], draft -05, such as Update, can do so using that specification, while being mindful that the specification is a work in progress, and may change.
+This specification is compatible with the OAuth 2.0 Dynamic Client Registration Protocol (Richer, J., Ed., Jones, M., Bradley, J., Machulak, M., and P. Hunt, “OAuth 2.0 Dynamic Client Registration Protocol,” July 2015.)
+[RFC7591].
+Implementations MAY use additional Client Metadata values defined by [RFC7591] (Richer, J., Ed., Jones, M., Bradley, J., Machulak, M., and P. Hunt, “OAuth 2.0 Dynamic Client Registration Protocol,” July 2015.), such as software_statement, should they facilitate their use cases.
+Implementations wanting to support additional operations defined in OAuth 2.0 Dynamic Client Registration Management Protocol (Richer, J., Ed., Jones, M., Bradley, J., and M. Machulak, “OAuth 2.0 Dynamic Client Registration Management Protocol,” July 2015.)
+[RFC7592], such as Update, can do so using that specification, while being mindful that the specification is experimental.